darkmetalic/ListBox/README.md

 listbox:unselect() or listbox:deselect() -- deselect the listbox, no returns

-listbox:setexpand(mode) -- set exapand mode true enables or "size" and enables or "pos" and enables or false disable, no returns
+listbox:setexpand(mode) -- set expand mode true enables or "size" and enables or "pos" and enables or false disable, no returns
 ex: list:setexpand("size")
 ex: list:setexpand("pos")
 ex: list:setexpand(true)